 We say Grace—bless our food.

-But what about others things we ingest, especially medications?
+But what about other things we ingest, especially medications?
 Do we bless those?
 Shouldn’t we?

 It’s not an irrelevant question when one considers some mind-boggling statistics.

-When we do, we see that 24.7 percent—one in four—used three or more prescriptions in the past month, and 13.5 percent used five or more prescriptions in the past thirty days.
+Let’s take this further, for when we do, we see that 24.7 percent—one in four of us—used three or more prescriptions during the past month, and 13.5 percent used five or more prescriptions in the past thirty days.
+That’s a lot of chemicals!

-Of course, if we look at it in terms of the past year (not just the past month), it goes up to sixty percent (six in ten, of all ages).
+If we look at it in terms of the past year (not just thirty days), the statistic rockets to six in ten (sixty percent—of all ages).

-In Canada, it was about the same: 55 percent during the past thirty days.
+In Canada, it’s about the same (55 percent during the past thirty days).

-As for over-the-counter medications, a widely-cited consumer statistic is 81 percent of adults.
+As for over-the-counter medications, a widely-cited consumer statistic is that they are regularly ingested by 81 percent of adults.

-This tell us a number of things, one of them that we are over-medicated; our physicians and other doctors are not well instructed in natural remedies (after all, they are medical doctors; they practice medicine).
+This tell us a number of things, one of them that we sometimes may be over-medicated; our physicians and other doctors are not well instructed in natural remedies (after all, they are medical doctors; they practice medicine).
+Another is that we need to go to Jesus before anyone or anything else.

-Considering that, as well as potential side effects, and also considering the need to pray for a good result, praying a blessing before we gulp pills down sounds “like a plan” as they say.
+Considering all of the above, along with the need to pray for beneficial effects, a blessing before we gulp down pills sounds “like a plan” (as they say).

 “Gracious God,